 Published January 23, 2018

-A yeast infection (candidiasis) happens when there is an overgrowth of the fungus Candida, which lives inside the body in areas like the mouth, throat, gut, and vagina as well as on moist areas of the skin.
-Yeast infections can occur in any of these locations on the body, though vaginal yeast infections are the most common—the Office on Women’s Health estimates that 75% of all women will have at least one vaginal yeast infection in their lifetime.
-However, men can get genital yeast infections too, which are often called penile yeast infections or candida balanitis.
+A yeast infection happens when there is an overgrowth of fungus, the most common is Candida (candidiasis), which lives inside the body in areas like the mouth, throat, gut, and vagina, as well as on moist areas of the skin.
+Yeast infections can occur in any of these locations.
+Men can get genital yeast infections too, which are often called penile yeast infections or candida balanitis.

-Again, the Candida fungus is always present on the skin and within the body.
-It only causes a problem when conditions allow for an overgrowth of the fungus, which leads to symptoms.
+The Candida fungus is always present on the skin and within the body.
+It only causes problems when conditions allow for an overgrowth of the fungi, which leads to symptoms.
 There are certain factors that can contribute to developing yeast infections, such as:

 For men, symptoms of a genital yeast infection may include: